Feline (Cat) Orthopaedic Surgery - Sydney

 Surgical Innovation: Beyond the Standard

 Our expertise also extends to advanced custom solutions.
-Dr Rachel Basa has published research on endoprosthesis, where 3D-printed titanium parts are used to fill gaps in bones left by tumours or severe trauma.
-This "Beyond Possible" technology allows us to save limbs that might otherwise have required amputation.
+Dr Rachel Basa has published research on endoprosthesis, in which 3D-printed titanium parts are used to fill bone gaps left by tumours or severe trauma.
+This “Beyond Possible” technology and expertise allow us to save limbs that might otherwise have required amputation.

 The Journey to Recovery: Crate Confinement